I enjoy the first two bites of tiramisu. I enjoy low fixed exchange rates even more.

 When I bought my first squid-ink pasta, I was appreciative of the fact that the total bill did not amount past the single digits.
 Given the willingness to spend more for the exchange of new experiences on vacations, I felt comforted by the fact that I could look at the items on a menu before I started to look at the price.
 A thin-crust pizza was around $7, and the quality seemed similar to those that I could find at Snap’s Custom Pizza.
 Even at the more expensive restaurants in the city, the final tab had still been less than what I would have spent during an evening at Barbuzzo, tip not included.
 But with a country with half as much GDP per capita as Switzerland, the hotels seem also half as quality given the same star rating, not necessarily in amenities.

 I arrived at my hotel room in Rome when the sun had just finished setting.
 The sky still had faint hints of purple that would linger for a couple more hours.
 The mirror had a couple fingerprints on them.
 The TV had a series of Italian channels that I did not understand nor wanted to pretend that I could.
 The bathroom did not have a bathtub, so I could not take a bath.
 I did not particularly mind; I felt grateful for even a mere bathroom I could use without paying €1 at a turnstile gate.
 Although I suppose with my disinclination to stay hydrated with the dramatic increases in the prices of water bottles, I never really had to go anyways.
-I went to sleep at around 1 a.m. after reading a couple chapter of Chemistry by Weike Wang, my professor next semester in advanced fiction writing.
+I went to sleep at around 1 a.m. after reading a couple chapters of Chemistry by Weike Wang, my professor next semester in advanced fiction writing.

 The next morning, I walked into the upstairs breakfast lounge to the sound of an argument between my tour guide and the manager of the hotel.
 His voice echoed across the entire room, but unlike project of his voice, his English wasn’t that good.
 After all, it is hard to pick up another language in his 50s when he had already been fluent in Chinese, French, and Portuguese.
 His Italian, evidently, was nonexistent as well.
 “Kai yuan.”
 He pointed at us.
 “No Kai Yuan.”
 He pointed at the opposite end of the room.
 His sentiments seemed similar to how I could explain how I could explain how play-doh was not edible to a child, or when I tried to explain that I wanted to cancel a block of cheese in self-checkout in the French-speaking district of Zurich only with the word “cette.”
 I had no idea what he meant, so I sat down at a table and began filling my plate with a wide assortment of bread and jam.
 When a plate of sliced ham arrived, I grabbed a couple slices of that too.